wch/shiny-jsdemo/README.md

 })
 ```

+A function like `renderText()` could also be used instead of the reactive expression.

 ### Status panel

-The status panel (which starts out with the text "OK") is modularized in a way that's similar to JustGage, except that there's no separate Javascript library for the status panel, because it's pretty simple.
+The status panel (which starts out with the text "OK") is modularized in a way that's similar to JustGage, except that there's no separate Javascript library for the status panel, because it employs just a small amount of Javascript.

 The code that generates the div in ui.r is contained in dashwidgets.r: